 Food sources of iron include liver, red meat like beef, lamb and pork, dark coloured fish like salmon, there is some iron in eggs, chicken, poultry, pulses, bread, dark green vegetables and dried fruit.

 Meat and offal contain iron in the haem form which is easily absorbed while that iron from vegetables and cereals is poorly absorbed.
-As discussed vitamin C aids absorption of iron.
+Vitamin C aids absorption of iron.

 Calcium is needed for bone health and as already described vitamin D is needed for the absorption from foods.
 The hard substance in bones is called calcium phosphate.
 The calcium in bones is being gradually replaced over time.